12 facts you might not know about acute malnutrition

 Unhindered access to nutritious food, clean water, sanitation and healthcare, as well as good care practices for babies and small children, all help to prevent malnutrition.
 Scaling up and accelerating these interventions will prevent the risk of long-term health implications.

-6. It’s possible to identify and diagnose malnourished children with a tape that costs 40p!
+6. It’s possible to identify and diagnose malnourished children with a tape that costs 6p!

 Diagnosing dangerously malnourished children and identifying those in need of immediate life-saving treatment is now even easier.
-An inexpensive, colour coded tape that measures the changes in muscle and fat mass in a child’s arm, provides an accurate and sensitive indicator of acute malnutrition and risk of death.
-These amazing tapes are simple and accurate enough to be used by non-medical professionals and costs as little as 40p each!
+An inexpensive, colour coded measuring tape that measures the changes in muscle and fat mass in a child’s arm, provides an accurate and sensitive indicator of acute malnutrition and risk of death.
+These measuring bands are simple and accurate enough to be used by non-medical professionals, such as mothers, and cost as little as 6p each!

 7. Parents can safely treat their children at home